Teragion/teragion.github.io/_posts/2022-07-28-Sea-Thru-Impl.md

 It takes the original image and a depth map of the same size for inputs, and output the recovered image.

-[MiDaS](https://github.com/isl-org/MiDaS) (by Intel Intelligent Systems Lab) is a project for predicting depth map from an arbitrary image.
+[MiDaS](https://github.com/isl-org/MiDaS) (by Intel Intelligent Systems Lab) is a project for predicting depth map from an arbitrary image[^fn2].
 In this implementation, we explore the possibility of using monocular depth interpreting techniques to facilitate the recovery by Sea-thru.

 The authors did not provide any code accompanying the original paper, hence all of the implementation is done by myself.
 The images and depth maps are provided by the authors (see `Data/Data.md`).